yling01/Scripts/README.md

 ### Note:
 This program has only been tested on head-to-tail cyclic peptide, if you are using program for linear peptide of stapled peptide, please check the results manually afterwards.
 ### Program Description
+This program writes the atom indices for Phi, Psi, or Omega angles into a file in NDX format.
+To get the NDX files for Phi/Psi and Omega angles by running this program, simply do:

+            python write_indices.py [--pdb file.pdb | --gro file.gro] --Omega True --PhiPsi True

+where file.pdb is the structure file in PDB format while file.gro is in GRO format.
+The program is only able to take one flag.
+An error will be thrown when both are declared.

+The program is also capable of taking the following flags:

+            ----cyclic: (bool, True or False) flag for head-to-tail cyclic peptide.
+The default is True, meaning that the structrue will be treated as a head-to-tail cyclic peptide when analyzing the structure.

+Note that the Phi/Psi indices will be written into a single file.